Hips Don’t Lie, And Neither Do These Facts - 4 Interesting Hip Facts

 Below are 4 interesting facts about the hip you may have not learned about in anatomy:

-1. The Female and Male pelvis are different.
+1. The female and male pelvis are different.

 Pelvic bones can be useful in determining sex, as they vary from men to women.
-A female pelvic bone is typically larger and wider than a male’s pelvic bone, to accommodate child birth.
+A female pelvic bone is typically larger and wider than a male’s pelvic bone, to accommodate childbirth.
 The male pelvic bone is typically smaller and more narrow.
 There are also structural differences including the distance between the ischium bones and the size of the sacrum.

 2. The real name of the pelvic bone is Os Coxae.

-Each os coxa bone (pelvic bone) is made up of three bones, which fuse during early adult-hood.
+Each os coxa bone (pelvic bone) is made up of three bones, which fuse during early adulthood.
 The ilium bone forms the superior portion of the os coxa, the ischium bone the lower posterior portion, and the pubic bone (pubis) the lower anterior portion.*

 3. The femur is the biggest bone in the human body.

-The femur is the long, weight bearing bone that extends from the hip to the knee.
+The femur is the long, weight-bearing bone that extends from the hip to the knee.
 It is the strongest bone in the human body and can resist a force of up to 1,800 to 2,500 pounds.

 4. Your bones are technically alive.